 To play effectively, you must interact with other players.
 That means drawing on your people skills, particularly your ability to communicate well.
 Getting to know other players - why they play tennis, what got them into the game and who their tennis heroes are is an essential part of being a tennis player.

 There is an element of strategy to the game, after all, and getting into your opponents' heads is a winning tactic.

-If this past year spent in isolation has taught us anything, it's that humans are social creatures.
-Building connections and exercising social skills do wonders for our mental health, which makes tennis far better than most other sports for our mental well-being.
+Building connections and exercising conversation skills do wonders for our mental health, which makes tennis far better than most other sports for our mental well-being.

 Even the basic rules of tennis etiquette emphasize social behaviour!

 Is Tennis Good Exercise?

 As mentioned in this article's introduction, the past year has not been beneficial to our bodies or minds.
 Common sense dictates that getting moving - getting away from our current slump is one of the best ways to kickstart our revised life and live up to our new ideals.